fasterthanlime/cs322/documents/report/source/deliverable3.rst

     *List the average weight, average height and average age, of teams of coaches with more than* ``XXX`` *season career wins and more than* ``YYY`` *win percentage, in each season they coached. (* ``XXX`` *and* ``YYY`` *are parameters.
 Try with combinations:* ``{XXX,YYY}={<1000,70%>,<1000,60%>,<1000,50%>,<700,55%>,<700,45%>}`` *.
 Sort the result by year in ascending order.*

-The first step here is to compute the season career wins of all coaches (XXX).
+The first step here is to compute the season career wins of all coaches (``XXX``).
 It is done by simply summing the ratio from season wins to the total number of plays (both wins and defeats).
-As for the YYY criterion, it is already stored in the ``coaches`` table as ``season_win``.
+As for the ``YYY`` criterion, it is already stored in the ``coaches`` table as ``season_win``.

-A first ``JOIN`` allows us to have XXX and YYY in the same table, along with the coache's identity, its team, and the year of the season in question.
+A first ``JOIN`` allows us to have ``XXX`` and ``YYY`` in the same table, along with the coach's identity, its team, and the year of the season in question.

 The next step is the trickiest: we have to join the view we just created with the ``player_seasons`` table, so that we can compute the average of the weight, height, and age of the players who were in the team of a given coach, for a given season.
 Only the birthdate is stored (as it should), so we have to use the season's year to compute the age of a player at the time of the season.

-It turns out that there are NULL weights, so we had to add an additional criterion to prevent those values from corrupting the mean.
+It turns out that there are empty weights (``NULL``), so we had to add an additional criterion to prevent those values from corrupting the mean.
 The query we just discussed is very expensive, because it involves three joins and three ``AVG`` statements.

-However, once that step is done, it's simply a matter of filtering the resulting table according to the :XXX and :YYY parameteres, which are specified from the web interface we built.
+However, once that step is done, it's simply a matter of filtering the resulting table according to the ``:XXX`` and ``:YYY`` parameteres, which are specified from the web interface we built.

-As for the front-end, we simply have an HTML form with a select tag, allowing us to pick from the predefined values of :XXX and :YYY that were specified in the project statement.
+As for the front-end, we simply have an HTML form with a select tag, allowing us to pick from the predefined values of ``:XXX`` and ``:YYY`` that were specified in the project statement.
 Finally, the view filters out the coach id, first name and last name for duplicates, in order to have a nice display where the seasons of each coach are grouped and easily distinguishable.

 .. literalinclude:: ../../../queries/basic_i.sql
    :language: sql